Sunday, October 4, 2020

 that within the wrought iron walls of American cemeteries, beneath the oak trees and glorious tombs here you will find a sacred space to escape the cacophony of the city.

-breathing sort gathered in the cool comfort of a cemetery, to rest, read and even picnic in peace.
+While some people came, as the earliest did, to honor the deceased, individuals of the still-breathing sort gathered in the cool comfort of a cemetery, to rest, read and even picnic in peace.
 During the 19th century and especially in its later years, snacking in cemeteries, beneath the shade of oak trees and tombs happened across the United States.
 Since many of the towns lacked proper recreational areas, many people even had full-blown picnics in their local cemeteries.
 The tombstone laden fields were the closet thing, then, to modern day public parks.
 Of special note, Green-Wood's popularity helped to inspire the creation of public parks, including New York City's Central and Prospect parks.

 Like the Victorians, though picnics are not encouraged, today we can find sanctuary in a cemetery for these places offer sacred spaces where one can find serene serenity and only the gentle wind will caress your face.
-Although I am writing about Green-Wood Cemetery, just about any park-like cemetery with magnificent ancient trees, winding paths and wild flowers might be more convenientbecause Green-Wood Cemetery is located in Brooklyn, New York.
+Although I am writing about Green-Wood Cemetery, just about any park-like cemetery with magnificent ancient trees, winding paths and wild flowers might be more convenient, because Green-Wood Cemetery is located in Brooklyn, New York.

 Wherever your destination for contemplation or meditation, I suggest that like any other outdoor excursion, that you bring a bottle of water.
 In some instances you may find a bench which may at one time welcomed the bereaved and now may serve to accommodate your visit.
 So sit down and center yourself and release the cares of the day that are shouldering your thoughts and weighting you down.
 Breathe in the clean un-polluted air and clear your mind for a refreshing meditation that releases you from the mind wrenching grip of the city.

-acres of hills, valleys, glacial ponds and winding paths provide one of the most sacred and serene areas in which to sit down and contemplate, restore one's
+There is no more peaceful place than a cemetery and Green-Wood with its 478 spectacular acres of hills, valleys, glacial ponds and winding paths provide one of the most sacred and serene areas in which to sit down and contemplate, restore one's

 equilibrium and emerge refreshed and inspired.